dmenne/breathtestcore/README.md

 ```

 ## Previous and future work
 This is a refactored version of github package `dmenne/d13cbreath` without database and display functionality.
-Use this package if you want to write your own processing with R.
-A Shiny-based interface with a patient database for installation on your computer system will be added later.
+Use this package if you want to write your own breath test processing with R.  A Shiny-based interface with a patient database for installation on your computer system will be added later (pending sponsoring)

 __Reference__: